A Roadmap to Fall 2020

 We’re in this together

 - Wearing recommended protective face masks at all times when inside university buildings will be mandatory except when alone in a private office, eating in a campus dining facility, or in your own residence hall.
 Wearing recommended protective face masks outdoors will be encouraged.

 - Keeping social distance (at least 6 feet) and hand hygiene remain crucial.

 - Daily symptom screenings for students, faculty and staff will help keep the campus community safer.
-Please use the university’s Protect Texas Together app, to be launched by mid-August, before going to class or going to campus.
+Please use the university’s Protect Texas Together app before going to class or going to campus.

 Running UT Safely